 Consider what opportunities are currently incorporated into your learning and teaching practice for meaningful student feedback.
 Feedback opportunities should allow for a holistic reflection of students’ experiences of curriculum, pedagogy and wider learning experiences.

-Ensure you maintain space and time to reflect on student feedback collected about your learning and teaching spaces, and consider this openly and reflectively.
+Ensure you maintain space and time to reflect on student feedback collected about your learning and teaching spaces, and consider this and reflectively.
 Consider how you might act upon student feedback within future learning and teaching activities.
 Consider the importance of sharing feedback within the academic community, and discussing student voice openly both with students themselves and colleagues.

 These case studies of good practice reflect several pieces of work taking place across the University which promote and teach important lessons about inclusive teaching and learning practice.